eugenesvk/bypass-paywalls-chrome-clean/README.md

 \* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies for non-listed sites).
 Make sure the (new) site is checked under Options (or check on/off-button).
 By default sites' cookies/local storage are removed after page loads (to bypass article limit).
-Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s)/external sources.\
+Also you can enable Googlebot user-agent, disable Javascript for (sub)domain(s)/external sources and/or set the referer (to Facebook, Google or Twitter; ignored when Googlebot is set).\
 PS enabling custom sites (optional permissions) isn't working on Android (Firefox Nightly, Fennec F-Droid or IceRaven).

 ### Add excluded site